-Music scholarship students are expected to participate in performing ensembles in addition to those for which they receive credit.
+Music scholarship students are expected to participate as assigned in performing ensembles in addition to those for which they receive credit.
 In general, music majors are expected to participate in at least two ensembles per semester.

 Each undergraduate music major must take a Candidacy Examination in spring of the sophomore year or upon completion of 45 or more credit hours as music majors (whichever comes first).
 The Candidacy Examination assesses a student's success in the first two years of music study.
 The examination helps the music faculty determine a student's potential for graduation within a given degree program.

 The examination includes the performance of one or more works and an interview with the faculty.
 While most students declare their intention from their first semester (BM in performance, BA in music, and so on), no student is actually accepted into the department as a major until the Candidacy Examination is completed successfully.

 Each undergraduate music major must demonstrate proficiency on the piano keyboard.
 Proficiency is demonstrated through at least two semesters of piano lessons or classes.
 Piano Proficiency content is described in the Department of Music Handbook.
 Music Education majors take a separate proficiency exam no later than the junior year, the contents of which are described in the Department of Music Handbook.